Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Offline RL via Distributionally Robust Optimization

+To achieve an $\epsilon$-optimality gap, a dataset of size $ N=\mathcal{O}\left((1-\gamma)^{-4}\epsilon^{-2} S^2C^{\pi^*} \right) $ is required.
+This sample complexity matches with the sample complexity for LCB methods \citep{rashidinejad2021bridging} and model uncertainty type approach \citep{panaganti2023bridging,uehara2021pessimistic}.
+It suggests that our DRO-based approach can effectively address the offline RL problem.

-is required for a Hoeffding-style uncertainty model.
-This sample complexity matches with the best-known sample complexity for LCB methods with Hoeffding-style bonus term \cite{rashidinejad2021bridging}.
-However, there is still a gap between this sample complexity and the minimax lower bound in \cite{rashidinejad2021bridging} and the best-known sample complexity of LCB-based method \cite{li2022settling}, which is $\mathcal{O}\left((1-\gamma)^{-3}\epsilon^{-2} SC^{\pi^*}\right) $. \end{remark}
+However, there is still a gap between this sample complexity and the minimax lower bound in \citep{rashidinejad2021bridging} and the best-known sample complexity of LCB-based method \citep{li2022settling}, which is $\mathcal{O}\left((1-\gamma)^{-3}\epsilon^{-2} SC^{\pi^*}\right) $.
+We will address this problem via a value function-based uncertainty set design in the next subsection.

+\begin{remark} The choice of total variation for constructing the uncertainty set and obtain the results are not essential, and alternative distance functions or divergence, e.g., including Chi-square divergence, KL-divergence and Wasserstein distance can also be used with their corresponding concentration inequalities \citep{canonne2020short,bhandari2021linear,arora2023near}.
+Our results and methods can be further generalized to large-scale problems when a low-dimensional latent representation is presented, e.g., linear MDPs or low-rank MDPs \citep{panaganti2023bridging}. \end{remark}